TRaSH-Guides/Guides/docs/Radarr/Tips/How-to-setup-language-custom-formats.md

 With this Custom Format you will only get the Movie/TV Show in the English language.

-!!! info "Replace the English condition with language of your choice."
+!!! info "For languages other than English, replace the English condition with language of your choice."

 For this we're going to make use of so called reverse scoring.